abhishekSen999/matcher/README.md

 Example
 -------
-Lets say there are 2 banks BANK_A & BANK_B ,  they underwent a merger now their customer bases needs to be merged.</br>
+Lets say there are 2 companies COMPANY_A & COMPANY_B ,  they underwent a merger now their customer bases needs to be merged.</br>

-Lets say BANK_A maintained it's customers in below mentioned format
+Lets say COMPANY_A maintained it's customers in below mentioned format

 ````
 @Builder
 @ToString
-static class CustomerOfBankA {
+static class CustomerOfCompanyA {
     private String idInA;
     private String name;
     private String govIssuedIdNo;